 These simple steps can substantially improve your home’s energy efficiency.

 Take a Holistic Approach to Home Energy Conservation

-To achieve the maximum in total home comfort and energy savings, we recommend that you step back and look at the big picture of energy consumption in your home.
-The fact is, your total home comfort and efficiency is the product of many systems: heating, cooling, lighting and electrical, plumbing and possibly others working together.
-It is the interplay between these systems, combined with the size, age, physical features and location of your home, and even your lifestyle, that combine to produce the total energy efficiency of your home.
+For maximum in total home comfort and energy savings, step back and look at the big picture of energy consumption in your home.
+Your total home comfort and efficiency is the product of many systems: heating, cooling, lighting and electrical working together.
+It’s the interplay between these systems, combined with the size, age, physical features and location of your home, and even your lifestyle, that combine to produce the total energy efficiency of your home.

 Changing or upgrading one system without considering the other factors will usually result in some improvement but may not deliver the maximum possible benefit.